Kalkidanalemaye/Kickstarter-analysis/README.md

 4. Ensure to debug errors such as "#DIV/0!" using "=IFERROR(value,value_if_error)" formula.
 This formula catches errors and replaces them with a user-defined input.

+5. Next, to vbisualize data, use pivot tables.

 ![Categoryoutcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Categoryoutcomes.png)
 ![Outcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Outcomes.png)
 The kickstarters with lower goals were more succesful achieving it as seen on the descriptive statistics sheet.